COMPARISON: The Master Chronometer VS Superlative Chronometer.

 Luxury watchmakers are always upping the ante to lead the pack with the most accurate mechanical watches in the world.
 Find out how these two market leaders do it.

-Let's compare the Rolex Superlative Chronometer VS the Omega Master Chronometer.
+Let's compare the Omega Master Chronometer VS Rolex Superlative Chronometer

 Rolex Superlative Chronometer

-Once the watch movement is returned to manufacture, Rolex cases the caliber and a series of tests designed to simulate the use of the watch when worn in a "real-life" situation is conducted followed by fine-tuning until the accuracy of -2/+2 is achieved.
-That is twice as accurate as a COSC chronometer.
+Rolex took the chronometer to the next level with an extra round of examination and fine-tuning.
+Once the watch movement is returned to manufacture, Rolex cases the caliber, and a series of tests designed to simulate the use of the watch when worn in a "real-life" situation is conducted followed by fine-tuning until the accuracy of -2/+2 is achieved.
+That is at least twice as accurate as a COSC chronometer!

-The first Rolex movement to ever go through Superlative Chronometer testing and get the esteemed Superlative Chronometer designation was the Rolex 3255 movement found in the Rolex Day-Date 40mm.
+The first Rolex movement to ever go through Superlative Chronometer testing and get the new and improved esteemed designation was the Rolex 3255 movement found in the Rolex Day-Date 40mm.

 They had since decided to expand their highly strict ±2 testing to every one of their watches.
 They had since attached to each watch they sell that meets this standard in accuracy and precision a seal saying "Superlative Certified" on one side and "Rolex SA Geneve" on the other.